 The coefficients for this filter implement a variety of sound effects, with bass boost or treble boost being the most commonly used in portable audio applications.
-The default N and D coefficients in the device are given in Table 9-3 and implement a shelving filter with 0-dB gain from dc to approximately 150 Hz, at which point the filter rolls off to a 3-dB attenuation for higher frequency signals, thus giving a 3-dB boost to signals below 150 Hz.
-The N and D coefficients are represented by 16-bit, 2's-complement numbers with values ranging from -32,768 to 32,767.
+The default N and D coefficients in the part are given in Table 10-4 and implement a shelving filter with 0-dB gain from dc to approximately 150 Hz, at which point it rolls off to

-Table 9-3.
+Table 10-4.
 Default Digital Effects Processing Filter Coefficients, When in Independent Channel Processing Configuration

-COEFFICIENTS
+Coefficients

 N0 = N3 D1 = D4 N1 = N4 D2 = D5 N2 = N5

 27,619 32,131 -27,034 -31,506 26,461

 The digital processing also includes capability to implement 3-D processing algorithms by providing means to process the mono mix of the stereo input, and then combine this with the individual channel signals for stereo output playback.
-The architecture of this processing mode, and the programmable filters available for use in the system, are shown in Figure 9-3.
+The architecture of this processing mode, and the programmable filters available for use in the system, are shown in Figure 10-11.
 Note that the programmable attenuation block provides a method of adjusting the level of 3-D effect introduced into the final stereo output.
 This, combined with the fully programmable biquad filters in the system, enables the user to optimize the audio effects for a particular system and provide extensive differentiation from other systems using the same device.

-Figure 9-3.
-Architecture of Digital Audio Processing With 3-D Effects Enabled
+Figure 10-11.
+Architecture of the Digital Audio Processing When 3-D Effects Are Enabled